 Misc Interaction Trophies

-The below trophies will all require you to utilise a feature of the game such as hacking or entering vents a certain number of times.
+The below trophies in our Alien Isolation Trophy Guide will all require you to utilise a feature of the game such as hacking or entering vents a certain number of times.

 Seegson Security Bypass